Last Updated: March 20, 2020

 - CORRECT WATER CHEMISTRY AND HARMFUL POOL CONDITIONS.
 Use pool pH reducer to...

 Muriatic acid is a liquid, and it’s quite a bit stronger than sodium bisulfate.
 Extra care will be required if you choose to go with this chemical.
 However, it is much more effective, and you’ll need a smaller amount.
 The restrictions for using muriatic acid are practically the same as those for sodium bisulfate.

 - First, read the label to get an idea of how much muriatic acid you are going to need, and we recommend starting with about half that amount.

 - Many people like to dilute the muriatic acid with water before dumping it into the pool, but we prefer to pour the acid straight into the pool.
 Pouring the muriatic acid straight into the pool means less handling of the acid.
 The choice is yours, and there’s no wrong way.

 - As we did with sodium bisulfate, let the acid sit after you pour it in for a few hours To allow it to disperse naturally and reduce its effects on your pool’s pH.
 Once a few hours have passed, turn your pump on and allow it to run a full cycle.

 - Recheck the water the next day with a test strip, and if it still requires more muriatic acid, create another small batch and repeat these steps.

-- Brightens concrete and masonry
+- Brightens concrete